linode/docs/docs/guides/security/basics/how-to-secure-phpmyadmin/index.md

 published: 2021-03-04
 title: How to Secure phpMyAdmin
 h1_title: How to Secure phpMyAdmin
-aliases: ['/security/basics/how-to-secure-phpmyadmin']
+aliases: ['/security/basics/how-to-secure-phpmyadmin/']
+image: Securing_phpMyAdmin.png
 ---

 ## What is phpMyAdmin?

-**phpMyAdmin** is a free, open source and cross platform PHP based web application that offers a simple, powerful and convenient browser based GUI for interacting and working with MySQL databases
+**phpMyAdmin** is a free, open source, and cross platform PHP-based web application that offers a simple, powerful and convenient browser based GUI for interacting and working with MySQL databases.
 It makes the process of creating, modifying and configuring MySQL databases simpler and much more efficient.

 ## Why Secure phpMyAdmin?